 Once the project goes into live operation a support plan is provided to ensure that any issues/questions that may arise can be covered quickly and effectively.
 The post-live support phase is an integral part of the project.
 An element of bug finding and fixing post-live is expected as a normal element in large scale projects.

-It is these processes and policies which allow us to deliver projects to clients in a timely and in-budget fashion.
+It is these processes and policies which make up our development and project methodology which allow us to deliver projects to clients in a timely and in-budget fashion.
 Nothing speaks louder than our 90% repeat client business.

 With technical expertise and our fifteen-years of operation (in Ballard Chalmers alone), these policies and methodologies are fine-tuned to create smooth project delivery and successful custom software.